-His campaign film A Hot Day (2025) premiered on NOWNESS, while his previous dance film Thorn (2022) premiered at PÖFF Shorts, as part of the Tallinn Black Nights Film Festival in Estonia, and at the Aesthetica Short Film Festival in the UK. ¶
+His film A Hot Day (2025) premiered on NOWNESS, while his earlier dance short Thorn (2022) screened at PÖFF Shorts and the Aesthetica Short Film Festival.
+His upcoming short film Volta (2027), produced by Neda Film, is currently in development with the support of the Hellenic Film and Audiovisual Center. ¶

-Alongside his film work, he has collaborated extensively with artists from the Greek music scene, including Good Job Nicky, Tamta, and Giorgos Mazonakis, as well as directing campaigns for Vodafone, Campari, and Visa. ¶
+Alongside his film work, he has collaborated extensively with artists from the Greek music scene, including Good Job Nicky, Tamta, Sakis Rouvas, and Giorgos Mazonakis, as well as directing campaigns for Vodafone, Campari, and Visa. ¶

 Design: KS and CP